todokku/gogs-docker/README.md

 # Docker Compose for Gogs

-Spin Gogs Git repository on your localhost using Docker.
+Spin up [Gogs Git service](https://gogs.io/) on your localhost using Docker.

 ## Start Up